 Welcome back.

-I'm Raheem Kassam, the editor-in-chief of Breitbart London, covering for Sean Hannity here on the Sean Hannity show.
+I'm Raheem Kassam, the editor-in-chief of Breitbart London, covering for Sean Hannity here on the Sean Hannity Show.

 Matthew, thank you for joining us here in this studio in Manhattan.

-Ah, thanks for having me, Raheem.
+Thanks for having me, Raheem.

-I I go there a lot and I try and help where I can.
+I go there a lot and I try and help where I can.

-Yeah, you you you're a helpful guy.
+Yeah, you're a helpful guy.

 We know that.